pqrkchqps/diehard-dot-fund/docs/en/development_handbook/code_guidelines.md

-This document aims to explain what we know about developing Diehard_Fund.
+This document aims to explain what we know about developing DiehardFund.

-Diehard_Fund started life as a Rails app.
+DiehardFund started life as a Rails app.
 Recently we've been developing a javascript front end which communicates with a Rails API.

 Note: would be great to break this into Ruby and Javascript development parts.